fol2/Octopus_Agile_Helper/README.md

 ## Development
 Check `dev_log.md` for detailed development progress and updates.

-## API Integration
+## Region & Rate Lookup
-The app integrates with the Octopus Energy API to fetch Agile tariff rates.
-Users need to provide their API key in the settings.
-The app handles:
+The app uses the Octopus Energy API to:
-- Secure API key storage
-- Rate data fetching
-- Local data persistence
-- Offline access to previously fetched rates
+1. Determine your region from your postcode
+2. Fetch the correct Agile tariff rates for your region
+3. Store rates locally for offline access

 ## Rate Display
 The app provides three main views for rate information: